sbrockman/marklogic-articulator/README.md

 ## Usage

 ### Invoking the Transform
-To construct a [JSON Document](#sample-output) using a supplied, you need to pass in an object that corresponds to the "driving" table.
+To construct a [JSON Document](#sample-output) using a supplied [Configuration](#sample-configuration), you need to pass in an object that corresponds to the "driving" table.
 ```
 var q = cts.collectionQuery("students-collection");
 for (var doc of cts.search(q)) {